vineethsai/tool-registry/README.md

 Tool Registry is a comprehensive system for managing, securing, and controlling access to AI tools and services.
 It enables organizations to track, govern, and monitor tool usage in AI applications.

 > **IMPORTANT WARNING: AUTHENTICATION IS DISABLED**
 > Authentication has been temporarily disabled to facilitate development and testing.
 The API is currently accessible without credentials.
 Before deploying to production, authentication MUST be re-enabled.
-See the [Security Guide](docs/security_guide.md) for details.
+Refer to the authentication setup in the code and configuration.

 ## Features